 - The RASCI matrix displays the various roles and responsibilities of key stakeholders in a project, service, process, or task.

-- The RASCI matrix is an acronym of five key categories of stakeholder: responsible, accountable, support, consulted, and informed.
+- The RASCI matrix is an acronym for five critical categories of stakeholders: responsible, accountable, support, consulted, and informed.

 - The RASCI matrix is simple to complete, but it must make sense in practical terms.
-Businesses need to follow a few best practices to ensure the matrix guides streamlined project management.
+Businesses must follow a few best practices to ensure the matrix guides streamlined project management.

 Main Free Guides: